brendan-kormos/rc1023-code-solutions/css-layout-classes/css-layout-classes-quiz-notes.md

 - What is the default `flex-direction` of an element with `display: flex`? row
 - What are the three primary components of a page layout?
-(Which helper classes do you need?)
+(Which helper classes do you need?) div, header, paragraph

-- What is the minimum number of **columns** that you should put in a **row**?
+- What is the minimum number of **columns** that you should put in a **row**? one

-- What is the purpose of a **container**?
+- What is the purpose of a **container**? to hold and manipulate components with more clarity and ease

 ## Notes